kx1t/planefence/README.md

 - `DIST` contains the radius around your station in (statute) miles.
 It relies on your location to be set accurately in `socket30003.conf` as described in the setup instructions for that software package.
 - `LAT` and `LON` should be set to your approximate Latitude and Longitude.

-## start-planefence
+## start_planefence
 This script is a wrapped for the PlaneFence Systemd Service (see below).
 It invokes PlaneFence every approx. 2 minutes.
 I highly suggest not to change this, but if you must, then you can do so as follows:
 ```
 nano /usr/share/planefence/start_planefence
 ```
-The only parameter you should change here, is `LOOPTIME`, which contains the time between two runs of PlaneFence.
+The only parameter you could change here, is `LOOPTIME`, which contains the time between two runs of PlaneFence.
 I strongly suggest to make this no shorter than 2 minutes, to avoid overloading your system.

 ### Install the PlaneFence Systemd Service
 PlaneFence uses SystemD to run as a daemon.
 Daemons are programs that run in the background without user interaction.